Silky. Smooth. Sensational.

 - 1/3 cup palm sugar or other granulated sugar

-- 1/2 teaspoon salt optional to taste, large variance in nut butter saltiness out there
+- 1/2 teaspoon sea salt optional to taste, large variance in nut butter saltiness out there.
+Possible omit entirely if using salted nut or seed butters.

 - 1/2 cup non-dairy milk I used coconut